projectcitybuild/web/README.md

 * Frameworks
     * Laravel 5.6
     * ReactJS 16
+* Languages
+    * PHP 7.2
+    * TypeScript
+    * SASS
 * Environment
     * Docker (and Docker-Compose)
 * CI /  CD
     * Travis CI

-All master branch commits and merges are continuously tested by Travis CI.
+All master and dev branch commits are continuously tested by Travis CI.

 ### Requirements
 **Docker** is an optional requirement.
 If you do not wish to use Docker for local dev work, feel free to go about it in the usual way by working from the `src` directory.